SAP-samples/btp-developer-guide-cap/documentation/freestyle-fiori/5-deploy-to-cf.md

     ![401 error](./images/401-error.png)

-The service expects a so called JWT (JSON Web Token) in the HTTP Authorization header that contains the required authentication and authorization information to access the service.
-In the next tutorial, you will access your UIs from SAP Build Work Zone, standard edition.
-The SAP Build Work Zone, standard edition will trigger the authentication flow to provide the required token to access the service.
+This is because your request is missing the required authentication and authorizations for the service.
+In the next tutorial, you will access your UIs from SAP Build Work Zone, standard edition which will provide the required access information.